AI-Matrix

 5^x5,25,125,625,3125,15625,78125,390625

-As you can see, with 2^x, we are doubling per value.
+As you can see, with 2^x, we are doubling per value as we are multiplying twos together when we use to the power of x.
 With 3^x, we are tripling.
 And so on.
-This forum of solving things is useful for the growth and expansion of things.
+This forum for solving things is helpful for the growth and expansion of things.
 The expansion and branching of nodes.
 The spread of bacteria or viruses.
 The rate at which a person grows.

 This will de-mix any tripling or doubling combinational pattern in the set.
-Even if you start in the middle of the set, It will de-mix all combinations to what they are.
+Even if you start in the middle of the set, as this also is position independent, It will de-mix all combinations to what they are.

-We just basically switch the numbers that are used to decode the per iteration of each to the power to the decoder, and move the decoder to the subtraction pattern.
+We switch the numbers used to decode the per iteration of each to the power of to the decoder and move the decoder to the subtraction pattern.

 Matrix structure

-We can create tow matrices that are opposite to each other.
-They are a triangle fractal known as Sierpinski triangle.
-Stored numerically dimensionally as pascals triangle to do the transformation.
+We can create two matrices that are opposite to each other.
+They are a triangle fractal known as the Sierpinski triangle and stored numerically dimensionally as a Pascal triangle to do the transformation.

-See Sierpinski triangle.
-Also see NOVA Fractals The Hidden Dimension.
-These are good places to start if you do not understand what Fractals are.
+See NOVA Fractals The Hidden Dimension.
+Lastly Sierpinski triangle.
+These are good places to start if you need help understanding what Fractals are and what the Sierpinski triangle is.

-The two matrices then can be combined as the following infinite fractal pattern.
+The two matrices can then be combined in the following infinite fractal pattern.
 Solving both exponentially and sequentially in as high of dimension you wish to go.
 Equally across the set.
 In perfect equilibrium.

-Additionally if you take circles and connect them in a point space.
-You then can create the same pattern.
+Additionally, if you connect circles in a point space, you can create the same pattern.

 See Quantum Gravity Research: 4D and above.